deployKF/website/content/guides/platform/deploykf-gateway.md

 For almost everyone, the best Certificate Authority (CA) is [Let's Encrypt](https://letsencrypt.org/).
 The following steps explain how to use Let's Encrypt with cert-manager to generate a valid TLS certificate for the deployKF Gateway.

-??? steps "Step 1 - Connect Cert-Manager to DNS Provider"
+??? step "Step 1 - Connect Cert-Manager to DNS Provider"

     Because deployKF uses a [wildcard `Certificate`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/Certificate.yaml#L16), you MUST use the [`DNS-01`](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) challenge to verify domain ownership (rather than [`HTTP-01`](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)).
     This requires you to configure cert-manager so that it is able to create DNS records.